huzhengdongcs/DAC-DETR/README.md

 # DAC-DETR

-This is the PyTorch implementation of the paper "DAC-DETR: Divide the Attention Layers and Conquer".
+This is the official implementation (PyTorch and Paddle) of the paper "DAC-DETR: Divide the Attention Layers and Conquer".

 Authors: Zhengdong Hu, Yifan Sun, Jingdong Wang, Yi Yang